 - Work It: Employment Law and Compliance Changes Coming Down the Runway

 For three consecutive years, total EEOC charges have gone up, and employers can expect more activity and changes in the legal and compliance landscape.
-Employment partners Mark Konkel and Kate Visosky will discuss the hottest trends at work in the fashion and retail industries, including salary ban laws, sexual harassment claims, working with underage talent, independent contractor litigation, employee data security and more.
+Employment partner Mark Konkel will discuss the hottest trends at work in the fashion and retail industries, including salary ban laws, sexual harassment claims, working with underage talent, independent contractor litigation, employee data security and more.

 - Managing Legal Fees: Best Practices for In-House Counsel in the Ethics, Management and Recovery of Legal Fees